-- 1. Given NEON's long-term monitoring efforts, unknown species should be collected from outside the $40 \times 40$ m plot.
-Finding the same unknown species can sometimes take considerable time. - 2.
-Collected unknown specimens should be placed in sealable plastic bags (see Appendix G for optional system for organization and transport of specimens).
-A cooler with an ice pack may also be used (optional) to prevent wilting of voucher specimens, and may be particularly useful on hot days and/or when there is little shade available. - 3.
-Collect representative parts of the entire individual, including the roots, flowers (if possible), and vegetative growth of grasses and forbs. - a.
-A piece of a branch is usually sufficient for trees and shrubs. - b.
-If a flower cannot be found, technicians can keep an eye open for an individual in flower for the rest of the sampling effort, but are not expected to return to a particular plot for the exclusive purpose of finding the individual in flower at a later date. - 4.
-Label plant with a unique (to the technician) unknown name, number, description, botanist, date, GPS coordinates, elevation, and plot number (where species was initially found, if appropriate). - 5.
-Enter the unknown name and number in the species column of the datasheet. - 6.
-Enter unk in the idQ column. - 7.
-If collection of an individual is not possible, take photograph(s) of the individual (including flowers and other parts crucial to identification) and record photographic information in notebook.
-This record is to assist with future identification. - a.
-The photograph should be labeled with unknown name, plot\ID, and date as follows: fuzzyfunny\CPER\001\20130812. - 8.
+- o If neither the genus nor the family can be determined, enter '2Plant Unknown Plant' in the taxonID field (datasheet of electronic device). - Collecting unknown species (morphospecies).
+There will be many cases where an individual can't be determined in the field but can be identified in the lab.
+In this case, known taxonomic information should be recorded, a morphospeciesID should be created to track the species, and a specimen should be collected or photographed. - Taxonomy and morphospeciesID - a.
+Record the lowest taxon rank (family or genus) in the taxonID field, or enter '2Plant Unknown Plant' if neither the genus nor the family can be determined. - b.
+Enter an unknown name something descriptive that will be memorable should the morphospecies be found in other plots in the morphospeicesID field. - c.
+Enter a description of the individual that might be useful when keying the plant in the lab (e.g. pubescent ligules, acidic moist habitat) in the morphospeciesIDRemarks field. - o Collecting a specimen - a.
+Given NEON's long-term monitoring efforts, unknown species should be collected from outside the 40 x 40 m plot.
+Finding the same unknown species can sometimes take considerable time. - b.
+Place unknown specimens in sealable plastic bags (see Appendix G for optional system for organization and transport of specimens).
+A cooler with an ice pack may also be used (optional) to prevent wilting of specimens, and may be particularly useful on hot days and/or when there is little shade available. - c.
+Collect representative parts of the entire individual, including the roots, flowers (if possible), and vegetative growth of grasses and forbs.
+A piece of a branch is usually sufficient for trees and shrubs.
+If a flower cannot be found, technicians can keep an eye open for an individual in flower for the rest of the sampling effort, but are not expected to return to a particular plot for the exclusive purpose of finding the individual in flower at a later date. - d.
+Label plant with the unique (to the technician) morphospeciesID, measuredBy (botanist), date, GPS coordinates, elevation, and plot number (where species was initially found, if appropriate and if possible). - e.
+If collection of an individual is not possible, take photograph(s) of the individual (including flowers and other parts crucial to identification) and record photographic information in the morphospeciesIDRemarks field.
+The photograph should be labeled with morphospeciesID, plotID, and date as follows: fuzzyfunny_CPER_001_20130812. - f.
 At the end of the field day, place plastic bags in a refrigerator until they are identified and/or placed in a plant press and dried for identification at a later date.
 Specimens should not be left in the refrigerator for more than two days.
 Identification often requires a variety of dichotomous keys, a dissecting microscope, a dissecting kit, and a herbarium with voucher specimens for verification.

-Title: TOS Protocol and Procedure: Plant Diversity Sampling Date: 11/03/2014 NEON Doc. #: NEON.DOC.014042 Author: D. Barnett Revision: D
+Title: TOS Protocol and Procedure: Plant Diversity Sampling Date: 02/24/2015 NEON Doc. #: NEON.DOC.014042 Author: D. Barnett Revision: E